roguesensei/clogger/.gitlab/issue_templates/Bug.md

 Before going any further, have you:
 - Checked the Issues page for a similar issue?
-- Updated to the latest version of `wani`?
+- Updated to the latest version of clogger?

 If you answered yes to both, carry on as you were.
 Feel free to delete this comment.
 -->